A Republican Revival? McCain vs Obama

 The Senate has always had more than its share of smooth talkers.
 And big talkers.
 It still has. …[T]he Democrats present a history making nominee for president.
 History making in that he is the most liberal, most inexperienced nominee to ever run for President.
 Apparently they believe that he would match up well with the history making, Democrat-controlled Congress.
 History making because it’s the least accomplished and most unpopular Congress in our nation’s history.

 We need a president and vice president who will take the federal bureaucracy by the scruff of the neck and give it a good shaking.
-And we need a president who doesn’t think that the protection of the unborn or a newly born baby is above his pay grade.
+And we need a president who doesn’t think that the protection of babies before birth or a newly born baby is above his pay grade.
 The man who will be that president is John McCain.

 John McCain’s bones may have been broken but his spirit never was.
 Now, being a POW certainly doesn’t qualify anyone to be president.
 But it does reveal character.
 This is the kind of character that civilizations from the beginning of history have sought in their leaders.
 Strength.
 Courage.
 Humility.
 Wisdom.
 Duty.
 Honor.
 A man who never quits is never defeated.